AClark98/KillifishUrbanForested-RNA/README.md

 # KillifishUrbanForested
-killifish sequencing data for urban and forested area
+killifish rna sequencing data for urban and forested area